 Personally I’d like to see it come with a console as standard for motivation and tracking workouts but not everyone want them.

-For beginners, with the price over $1500 it may seem a little pricey but that depends on your intended use and how often you are going to use it.
+For beginners, it may seem a little pricey but that depends on your intended use and how often you are going to use it.
 It is something that can cope with the changing needs as you get experience and become a stronger spinner or rider but if you are unsure you maybe better suited with one of the spin bikes for beginners until you build up fitness and commitment.

 This is a well constructed bike that is durable and holds you steady while you workout at any intensity.
 It should last for years with it being built to commercial standards.